Technigo/project-redux-quiz-old/README.md

 )))
 ```

-## What you will learn 🧠
+## What I learned 🧠

-* How to interact with your store using selectors or by dispatching actions
+* How to interact with a global state using selectors and by dispatching actions
-* Practice working in a development team

-## How to get started 💪🏼

-1. Fork this repo
-2. Clone this repo into your projects folder on your computer
-3. Open up VS Code
-4. Install the dependencies needed for react by running `npm install`
-5. Run the react development server by running `npm start`

 ## Requirements 🧪

-* Your quiz should have at least 5 questions.
+* The quiz should have at least 5 questions
-* When the user selects an answer, it should show if they were correct or not.
+* When the user selects an answer, it should show if they were correct or not
-* While going through the quiz, it should show which question you're on, or how many left - for example 'Question 5 / 15' or '10 questions left'.
+* While going through the quiz, it should show which question you're on, or how many left
-* When the user has answered all the questions, they should get to a summary screen which tells them how many the got correct or incorrect.
+* When the user has answered all the questions, they should get to a summary screen which tells them how many the got correct or incorrect
-* You should challenge yourself to make use of redux by making small components which interact with the store - don't just go for one big component.
+* Having small components which interact with the store
-* Don't forget CSS!
-Your quiz should be well styled.
-* Code follows Technigo’s code guidelines.

-## Hints and tips to complete the project 🤓

-This project is quite open ended, so you should make sure to start with a sketch and make sure your team is aligned on how things should work and who's going to do what.
-It's up to you to decide how you want to work in your teams; whether you break up into smaller groups and work on specific features, or whether you work as a big mob.

-Whatever you do, remember to break tasks up into small chunks and don't take on too many things at once!

-## Stretch Goals 🏃‍♂
+## Stretch Goals I reached 🏃‍♂

-Since this is such an open task, **it's up to you to decide how far to push your app!** Here's some ideas for potential features you could add:

-* After selecting an answer, highlight the correct answer if they chose incorrectly.
+* After selecting an answer, highlight the correct answer if they chose incorrectly
-* A countdown timer to answer the question - if the user doesn't answer in time, they get the question wrong.
+* A countdown timer to answer the question - if the user doesn't answer in time, they get the question wrong
 * A timer for how long it took to complete the quiz
-* Give a score for correct answers and deduct points for incorrect answers.
-If the user goes below a certain score, they lose!
-* Use images or videos to make your questions and answers look richer
+* Use images related to the question